 Key areas to self-drive

-The Delta is the world’s largest inland wetland delta, with a myriad of wildlife and many, many ecosystems.
+The Okavango Delta is the world’s largest inland wetland delta, with a myriad of wildlife and many, many ecosystems.
 A place that makes you realise how truly remarkable the world is with its teeming populations of wildlife and diverse landscapes.
 The mosaic tapestry of water channels, grasslands, forests and lagoons are home and habitat to extremely rich populations of antelopes, hippo, crocodile and elephants with predators excellently represented in this wildlife paradise.